pwegrzyn/2D-Pixel-Art-Action-RPG/README.md

 ```

-The game is currently configured to run properly on Windows and Linux.
+The game is currently configured to run properly on Windows.

 #### Chat commands: